BookStackApp/BookStack/dev/docs/wysiwyg-js-api.md

 - `setActive(isActive: boolean): void` - Sets whether the button should be in an active state or not (typically active buttons appear as pressed).

+#### EditorApiToolbar

+Represents a toolbar within the editor.
+This is a bar typically containing sets of buttons.
+This has the following methods:

+- `getSections(): EditorApiToolbarSection[]` - Provides the main [EditorApiToolbarSections](#editorapitoolbarsection) contained within this toolbar.

-#### EditorToolbarSection
+#### EditorApiToolbarSection

 Represents a section of the main editor toolbar, which contains a set of buttons.
 This has the following methods:

 - `getLabel(): string` - Provides the string label of the section.
 - `addButton(button: EditorApiButton, targetIndex: number = -1): void` - Adds a button to the section.
-  - By default, this will append the button, although a target index can be provided to insert the button at a specific position.
+  - By default, this will append the button, although a target index can be provided to insert at a specific position.

 ---

 ## Content Module

-This module provides all actions related to the live user content being edited within the editor.
+This module provides methods related to the live user content being edited within the editor.

 ### Methods